With Segment, Smartcar was able to significantly increase the number of applications built on the Smartcar API.

 In addition, Smartcar integrated Intercom so that its marketing team could use event data to trigger timely emails to developers.
-They sent messages related to when developers had last visited the dashboard or had run Smartcar’s demo app.
+This enabled Smartcar to send messages tailored to when developers last visited the dashboard or ran Smartcar’s demo app.
 This yielded a 10% increase in open rates for emails sent to users who hadn’t visited the dashboard recently.

 Because every customer of an application that uses Smartcar’s API must complete Smartcar’s authorization flow, it’s essential that this experience is as seamless as possible.
 If not, developers may choose other options for car APIs.
 Prior to using Segment, Smartcar had no visibility into this process.
 At which point in the flow did more users tend to drop off?
 How many users drove vehicles that Smartcar didn’t support?
 What were the makes and models of these vehicles?

-With Segment, Smartcar can now track a user’s interactions before she logs in—and then retroactively associate those events with her profile after she completes the authorization process.
+With Segment, Smartcar can now track a user’s interactions before logging in—and then retroactively associate those events with the user's profile after the user completes the authorization process.
 As a result, Smartcar was able to identify pain points in the authorization process and prioritize building support for certain types of vehicles based on user demand.
 Additionally, the integration allowed Smartcar to segment its users based on specific criteria, such as the make and model of their cars, which enabled the team to personalize user communications.

 “Building a user-friendly API isn’t always easy—especially if you want to appeal to your users and their users.
 Thanks to Segment, we can focus on both areas in one go, and give our team the chance to measure and evaluate the things they feel are most important,” said Katta.